Morning sickness is one of the earliest signs of pregnancy. It’s almost a rite of passage into this new stage of your life.

 Many women who’ve had HG report feeling frustrated with well-meaning suggestions to try different things to get rid of the nausea and vomiting.

-The important thing is to maximise nutrition and prevent dehydration in any way you can.
+Treating hyperemesis gravidarum can be difficult.
+The important thing is to maximize nutrition and prevent dehydration in any way you can.

 We’re not suggesting they will stop HG, but you could try following these tips:

-- Fast absorption of nutrition is important, so think shakes and smoothies, soups etc. Sipping through a straw might also help reduce nausea
+- Fast absorption of nutrition is important, so think of shakes and smoothies, soups, etc. Sipping through a straw might also help reduce nausea and excessive salivation, which can make you more nauseous as you’re constantly receiving something in your stomach

-- Electrolytes help prevent dehydration so make your fluids count.
+- Electrolytes help prevent dehydration, so make sure you drink plenty.
 Plain water can trigger more nausea.
 Try coconut water, or check with your care provider about appropriate electrolyte supplements

-- Frozen foods have less smell and flavor, and they melt slowly.
+- Frozen foods have less obvious smell and flavor and they melt slowly.
 Try freezing fruit juice as popsicles.
-Ice chips can also be a life saver when nothing stays down
+If you’ve experienced hyperemesis gravidarum you probably know that ice chips can also be a lifesaver when anything triggers vomiting

-- Eat tiny amounts, as frequently as you can.
+- Eat tiny amounts in frequent meals.
 Small amounts of food are less likely to trigger nausea and vomiting.
 Try a tablespoon of food or a sip of liquid every 10 minutes

 - Stick to bland foods that won’t trigger more nausea when it reappears